bioboot/bggn213_W25/setup.md

 ### The Zoom virtual meeting software
 We will use [Zoom](https://ucsd.zoom.us) on a weekly basis for office hours and other meetings.
 Please make sure you have Zoom installed and running to allow you to join these meetings.

+<a name="rsetup"></a>
 ### The data analysis environment **R** and **RStudio**
 R Binaries for Windows, MacOSX and Linux can be downloaded and installed from [CRAN](http://cran.r-project.org/index.html) (Comprehensive R Archive Network).
 If possible download the latest binary version of R for your operating system.
-As of course launch (Sept 18) the latest release (2023-06-16, "Beagle Scouts") is R-4.3.1.
+As of course launch (Sept 2024) the latest release (2024-06-14) is R-4.4.1.

-After installing R itself we recommend installing [RStudio Desktop](https://www.rstudio.com/products/rstudio/download/#download) (version 2023.06.2+561 or above), a slick visual interface for R. **N.B.** You will want the Open Source **FREE** version.
-If you have an older version of RStudio (without Quarto, i.e. pre-2023) you will benifit from updating.
+After installing R itself we recommend installing [RStudio Desktop](https://www.rstudio.com/products/rstudio/download/#download) (version 2024.04.2-764 or above), a slick visual interface for R. **N.B.** You will want the Open Source **FREE** version.
+If you have an older version of RStudio (without Quarto, i.e. pre-2023) you will need to update.

 ### RTools for windows
 PC users will benefit from installing [RTool](https://cran.r-project.org/bin/windows/Rtools/).
 This is needed for building R packages with C/C++/Fortran code from source - something we will describe later in the course.
 Look for the **Rtools42 installer** link. **N.B.
 Rtools is only needed for Windows users**.